 What you should and shouldn't do during purdah.

-For the election in May 2018, the latest date the pre-election period could start is 27 March 2018.
+For the elections on 2 May 2019, the latest date the pre-election period could start is 26 March 2019.

 Publicity is defined as “any communication, in whatever form, addressed to the public at large or to a section of the public.”

 The first question to ask is: ‘could a reasonable person conclude that you were spending public money to influence the outcome of the election?’
 In other words it must pass the ‘is it reasonable’ test.
 When making your decision, you should consider the following:

 - Produce publicity on matters which are politically controversial